andrew/nesbitt.io/_posts/2025-12-14-supply-chain-security-tools-for-ruby.md

   - package-managers
 ---

-I've published three Ruby gems that work together to help people build supply chain security tools: [purl](https://github.com/andrew/purl), [vers](https://github.com/andrew/vers), and [sbom](https://github.com/andrew/sbom).
+I've published four Ruby gems that work together to help people build supply chain security tools: [purl](https://github.com/andrew/purl), [vers](https://github.com/andrew/vers), [sbom](https://github.com/andrew/sbom), and [swhid](https://github.com/andrew/swhid).
 They handle the specs that security tooling depends on.

 I built these for [Ecosyste.ms](https://ecosyste.ms), which tracks dependencies across package registries.
 We deal with a lot of cross-ecosystem data: vulnerability reports that reference packages by PURL, version ranges from security advisories, SBOMs from various sources.
 If you're building security scanners, registry tooling, or compliance pipelines in Ruby, these might be useful.